Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Numerical Simulations

-and it is influenced by the variables of the companies selling in the same market as in \cite[Fig. 1]{yi2019}.
-The dual variables graph is a cycle graph with the addiction of the edges $(2,15)$ and $(6,13)$ \cite{yi2019}.

 We simulate the SpFB, the forward-backward-forward (SFBF) and the extragradient (SEG) algorithms to make a comparison with our SPRG and SpPRG, using the SA scheme.
 The parameters $\alpha$, $\nu$ and $\sigma$ are taken to be the highest possible that guarantee convergence.
 As a measure of the distance from the solution, we consider the residual, $\op{res}(x^k)=\norm{x^k-\op{proj}_{C}(x^k-F(x^k))}$, which is equal zero if and only if $x$ is a solution.
-The plots in Fig. \ref{plot_sol} shows how the residual varies in the number of iterations while the plot in Fig. \ref{plot_comp} shows the number of times that the pseudogradient mapping is computed.
-As one can see from the plots, the performances of SpPRG and SPRG are very similar.
-The difference in the trajectory is related to the different step sizes which depend on the Lipschitz constant of $\mc C$ in \eqref{eq_CD} and $\mc A$ in \eqref{eq_AB} respectively.
+The plot in Fig. \ref{plot_sol} shows how the residual varies in the number of iterations.
+The performances of SpPRG and SPRG are very similar and the difference in the trajectory is related to the different step sizes which depend on the Lipschitz constant of $\mc C$ in \eqref{eq_CD} and $\mc A$ in \eqref{eq_AB} respectively.